-- CMIN 604 Introduction to Christian Worship: This course introduces students to the interdisciplinary field known as liturgical studies.
+CMIN 604 - Introduction to Christian Worship: This course introduces students to the interdisciplinary field known as liturgical studies.
 The course explores the history of Christian worship, liturgical theology, the place of ritual in the life of faith, as well as the application of a praxis-theory-praxis model to the worship concerns of pastoral ministry.
-This course will give students practical experience in planning worship. - CMIN 703 Organization and Administration of the Local Church: Teaches the student the basic organization and administrative practices necessary for an effective local church. - CMIN 704 Pastoral Ministry: A study of the qualifications and responsibilities of the pastor in the local church, examining the purpose of the Church, principles of New Testament evangelism, edification, church leadership and administration, and the functioning of the local church, leading to developing a philosophy of ministry.
-Practical ministry is covered: personal life, administration, working with church groups, church finances, funerals, weddings, visitation, and counseling. - CMIN 798 Seminar: Classroom study in an area not covered under any other course.
-This course may be repeated for credit when the course content differs. - CMIN 799 Directed Study: Individual study with frequent instructor/student meetings in the area of Christian Ministry may be arranged through a faculty member teaching in the subject area.
+This course will give students practical experience in planning worship.

+CMIN 703 - Organization and Administration of the Local Church: Teaches the student the basic organization and administrative practices necessary for an effective local church.

+CMIN 704 - Pastoral Ministry: A study of the qualifications and responsibilities of the pastor in the local church, examining the purpose of the Church, principles of New Testament evangelism, edification, church leadership and administration, and the functioning of the local church, leading to developing a philosophy of ministry.
+Practical ministry is covered: personal life, administration, working with church groups, church finances, funerals, weddings, visitation, and counseling.

+CMIN 798 - Seminar: Classroom study in an area not covered under any other course.
+This course may be repeated for credit when the course content differs.

+CMIN 799 - Directed Study: Individual study with frequent instructor/student meetings in the area of Christian Ministry may be arranged through a faculty member teaching in the subject area.
 Request forms are available in the registrar's office.
-This course may be repeated for credit when the course content differs. - FEDU 701 Internship: Supervised on-site internship in the student's area of concentration.
-Designed to give students practical experience. - GMIS 501 Introduction to Missions: Introduction to the challenge and complexity of world evangelism, its biblical basis and purpose, and its place in the Church and in the world today.
-The study includes mission theology, cultural factors affecting missions, historical and statistical perspectives, and strategies for accomplishing the task. - GMIS 502 History and Philosophy of Missions: Study of principles of missions taught in the Old and New Testaments followed by the expansion of Christianity.
-Attention to factors in the success and failure of mission strategy through the ages. - GMIS 503 Cultural Anthropology: Study of peoples and their cultures, focusing on various social structures and relationships, including the missionary's life and work in other cultures. - GMIS 601 Cults and World Religions: Survey and evaluation of the doctrines and practices of the major world religions and cults. - GMIS 602 Mission Structures and Relationships: Investigation of the organizational structure and purpose of mission agencies, sending churches and the mission fields, their principles and policies, and their relationships to the mission and to each other. - GMIS 603 Cross-Cultural Communications: Study of other peoples and their cultures and factors in sharing the Gospel across cultural barriers. - GMIS 798 Seminar: Classroom study in an area not covered under any other course.
 This course may be repeated for credit when the course content differs.

-This course may be repeated for credit when the course content differs. - GMIS 799 Directed Study: Individual study with frequent instructor/student meetings in the area of global mission may be arranged through a faculty member teaching in the subject area.
-Request forms are available in the registrar's office.
+FEDU 701 - Internship: Supervised on-site internship in the student's area of concentration.
+Designed to give students practical experience.

+GMIS 501 - Introduction to Missions: Introduction to the challenge and complexity of world evangelism, its biblical basis and purpose, and its place in the Church and in the world today.
+The study includes mission theology, cultural factors affecting missions, historical and statistical perspectives, and strategies for accomplishing the task.

+GMIS 502 - History and Philosophy of Missions: Study of principles of missions taught in the Old and New Testaments followed by the expansion of Christianity.
+Attention to factors in the success and failure of mission strategy through the ages.

+GMIS 503 - Cultural Anthropology: Study of peoples and their cultures, focusing on various social structures and relationships, including the missionary's life and work in other cultures.

+GMIS 601 - Cults and World Religions: Survey and evaluation of the doctrines and practices of the major world religions and cults.

+GMIS 602 - Mission Structures and Relationships: Investigation of the organizational structure and purpose of mission agencies, sending churches and the mission fields, their principles and policies, and their relationships to the mission and to each other.

+GMIS 603 - Cross-Cultural Communications: Study of other peoples and their cultures and factors in sharing the Gospel across cultural barriers.